1. Intro

 Relation to Adam

 This startup transient is one of the conceptual reasons Adam is more refined than plain RMSProp.
-Adam keeps the same second-moment idea but adds an explicit bias-correction factor, so the early denominator is not systematically underestimated in the same way.
+Adam keeps the same second-moment idea but adds an explicit bias-correction factor , so the early denominator is not systematically underestimated in the same way.
+It also adds a first-moment EMA (momentum) in the numerator, which RMSProp lacks.

 2.5 Limitations of RMSProp